- 1 Different Types of Fishing

 Although most people probably think fishing is a warm-weather activity, plenty of anglers fill their freezers by fishing through several feet of ice.
 However, fishing through a hole in the ice requires a completely different approach to the pursuit.

 For example, you’ll need a very short rod to fish effectively through a small hole, and you’ll also need an ice auger to cut the hole in the first place.
 Despite these differences, ice fishing requires the same types of line, lures and tackle that you would use for conventional, freshwater fishing.
 See the best ice augers reviewed here.

 Kayak and Float Fishing

-Kayaks, float tubes and similar small crafts are wonderful tools that allow anglers to reach otherwise inaccessible waters.
+Kayaks, float tubes, inflatable boats and similar small crafts are wonderful tools that allow anglers to reach otherwise inaccessible waters.
 They can be used in a variety of different situations and while targeting many different gamefish.

 We reviewed 7 best fishing kayaks to find the one for every different situation.